Skip to main content

 Credit is also provided for King County’s drainage system annual inspection and maintenance program, along with a capital improvement program to repair problems areas.

-Flood preparedness credits
+Flood warning and response credits